csyeungad/YOLO-Training-Framework/README.md

         dynamic: false # Allows dynamic input sizes for ONNX, TensorRT and OpenVINO exports, enhancing flexibility in handling varying image dimensions.
         device: 0 #Specifies the device for exporting: GPU (device=0), CPU (device=cpu)

+## Testing and inference result analysis

+After performing testing on either the validation or testing of the dataset, there will be multiple folders generated for analysis and visulizing model performance

+Below folders are created:

+    pred_imgs:      prediction visualization
+    pred_labels:    prediction labels (backgrounds are excluded)
+    pred_crop:      prediction bounding box crops

 ## Model predictions attributes and methods